-Services that are covered for you What you must pay when you get these services Acupuncture for chronic low back pain You will pay the cost-sharing that applies to primary care Covered services include: services or specialist physician Up to 12 visits in 90 days are covered for Medicare services (as described under beneficiaries under the following circumstances: "Physician/Practitioner For the purpose of this benefit, chronic low back pain is Services, Including Doctor's defined as: Office Visits") depending on if Lasting 12 weeks or longer; you receive services from a primary care physician or • nonspecific, in that it has no identifiable systemic cause specialist. (i.e., not associated with metastatic, inflammatory, infectious disease, etc.); You pay these amounts until you reach the out-of-pocket not associated with surgery; and maximum. not associated with pregnancy.
-Your provider may need to An additional eight sessions will be covered for those obtain prior authorization. patients demonstrating an improvement.
+Services that are covered for you What you must pay when you get these services Acupuncture for chronic low back pain You will pay the cost-sharing that applies to primary care Covered services include: services or specialist physician Up to 12 visits in 90 days performed by, or under the services (as described under supervision of a physician (or other medical provider as "Physician/practitioner services, described below) are covered for Medicare beneficiaries including doctor's office visits") under the following circumstances: depending on if you receive For the purpose of this benefit, chronic low back pain is services from a primary care defined as: physician or specialist.^{††} Lasting 12 weeks or longer; Referral may be required. •nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious disease, etc.); not associated with surgery; and not associated with pregnancy.
+An additional eight sessions will be covered for those patients demonstrating an improvement.
 No more than 20 acupuncture treatments may be administered annually.
 Treatment must be discontinued if the patient is not improving or is regressing.
+Generally, Medicare-covered acupuncture services are not covered when provided by an acupuncturist or chiropractor.
 Provider Requirements: Physicians (as defined in 1861(r)(1) of the Social Security Act (the Act) may furnish acupuncture in accordance with applicable state requirements.
-Physician assistants (PAs), nurse practitioners (NPs)/clinical nurse specialists (CNSs) (as identified in 1861(aa)(5) of the Act), and auxiliary personnel may furnish acupuncture if they meet all applicable state requirements and have: • a masters or doctoral level degree in acupuncture or Oriental Medicine from a school accredited by the Accreditation Commission on Acupuncture and Oriental Medicine (ACAOM); and, • a current, full, active, and unrestricted license to practice acupuncture in a State, Territory, or Commonwealth (i.e. Puerto Rico) of the United States, or District of Columbia.
+Physician assistants (PAs), nurse practitioners (NPs)/clinical nurse specialists (CNSs) (as identified in 1861(aa)(5) of the Act), and auxiliary personnel may furnish acupuncture if they meet all applicable state requirements and have: •a masters or doctoral level degree in acupuncture or